gaui/fridagar-node/README.md

 # Frídagar

-Node module that scrapes Icelandic holidays from [dagatal.is](http://dagatal.is)
+Node module that returns Icelandic holidays and other special days

 ## Installation